westoncampbell/BulldozerAHK/Other/CombinedText.md

 ### Game

 #### Restart Level
-	Reset the level, moving all of the objects to their original starting positions.</p>
+	Reset the level, moving all of the objects to their original starting positions.

 #### Level Select
       Navigate to any of the 180 levels.